Doris Tong, M.D., MBBS, MSc-HRM, FRCPC (Anesthesiology)

 Van Elslander Surgical Innovation Center

-Opened in January 2015, the Van Elslander Surgical innovation center at Providence-Providence Park Hospital, Novi is a high-tech training and communication base for physicians, residents and clinical staff.
+Opened in January 2015, the Van Elslander Surgical innovation center at Ascension Providence Hospital, Novi is a high-tech training and communication base for physicians, residents and clinical staff.
 The Surgical Innovation Center is the first and only facility of its kind in the Midwest.
 Almost 10,000 square feet in size, the Center features a state-of-the-art amphitheater with video conferencing technology and seating for 50.
 Fifteen lab training stations are equipped with high-tech microscopes and video conferencing technology.
 A small conference room also has video conferencing capability.
 A dining room serving lunch and dinner, men’s and women’s locker rooms, and a cadaver storage area, complete the facility.
 The video conferencing capabilities are extensive.
 The amphitheater is outfitted with video conferencing technology and is an ideal venue for medical education programs.
-Video conferences can be held between the Center’s lab and conference room, and from the conference room to Providence Hospital in Southfield.
-Video conferencing capabilities are also in place between the operating rooms at Providence-Providence Park Hospital, Novi and the conference room at the Surgical Innovation Center in Southfield.
+Video conferences can be held between the Center’s lab and conference room, and from the conference room to Ascension Providence Hospital in Southfield.
+Video conferencing capabilities are also in place between the operating rooms at Ascension Providence Hospital, Novi and the conference room at the Surgical Innovation Center in Southfield.
 Use of the Center spans the breadth of all surgical specialties and is ideal for a variety of training and education scenarios.
 Cadavers are available for attending physician practice and demonstration, and resident and fellow training.
-St. John Providence has partnered with Platinum Training, a national organization that runs six similar facilities in the United States, to operate the Center.
-Platinum interacts with medical device manufacturers to bring new technology and courses to St. John Providence.
+Ascension Southeast Michigan Hospital has partnered with Platinum Training, a national organization that runs six similar facilities in the United States, to operate the Center.
+Platinum interacts with medical device manufacturers to bring new technology and courses to Ascension Southeast Michigan Hospital.

 Microvascular Teaching laboratory